-The Peace Meal Project is a free fellowship meal served Saturday evenings at St. John’s in Tower Grove.
-We are looking for volunteers for November 17.
+The Peace Meal Project is a free fellowship meal for all, served every Saturday evenings at St. John’s in Tower Grove.
+We need volunteers for February 9.

 St. Martin's Episcopal Church